kentcdodds/webpack-config-utils/README.md

 ## The problem

 Webpack configuration is a JavaScript object which is awesomely declarative.
-However, often the webpack config file is can easily turn into an imperative mess in the process of creating the configuration object.
+However, the webpack config file can easily turn into an imperative mess in the process of creating the configuration object.

 ## This solution